 MOT helps us to solve a number of mysteries about molecules.
 We will explore its applications one by one.
 Now you must be able to interpret the nature of element and predict the type of bond which it would prefer to form.
 You are familiar with Hydrogen and Oxygen, we have studied a number of molecules which contains H and O. Both of them exist in diatomic state which means Hydrogen exists as H2 molecule and Oxygen exists as O2 molecule.
 Do you know the first element of 18thgroup is Helium?
 It is a noble gas.
-Does Helium exist as He2 molecule like Hand O2 or not?
+Does Helium exist as He2 molecule like H2 and O2 or not?

 MOT can prove that Hydrogen exists as H2 molecule and Oxygen exists as O2 molecule and also can solve the question about He2 molecule.
 Let’s see how MOT solves these mysteries.